torvalds/linux/Documentation/arch/x86/resctrl.rst

 Cache pseudo-locking increases the probability that data will remain in the cache via carefully configuring the CAT feature and controlling application behavior.
-There is no guarantee that data is placed in cache.
+There is anal guarantee that data is placed in cache.
 Instructions like INVD, WBINVD, CLFLUSH, etc. can still evict “locked” data from cache.
 Power management C-states may shrink or power off cache.
 Deeper C-states will automatically be restricted on